 - Don N. Sherman (1988-2001)

 - Charles L. Sherman (2002-2015)

 - Donald N. Sherman, II (2016)

 - Steven J. Sherman (2016-present)

 McClain Bank is a place where our employees feel like part of the family.
 This is evidenced by the longevity of our employees, which is recognized and rewarded yearly.
 Bank wide, the average years of service for an employee is almost 15 years.
-In our Lending Department, this number jumps to over 20 years.
+In our Lending Department, this number jumps to almost 20 years.
 The Bank and its employees are actively involved in supporting numerous communities in McClain and Cleveland Counties.
 Over the years, the Bank has served several generations of Oklahomans for their family and business financial matters.